Italy's 5-Star, League near deal, await president's verdict

 Scrapping an unpopular pension reform would cost 15 billion euros, and another 12.5 billion would be needed to head off an automatic hike in sales tax due for next year.

-Reporting by Steve Scherer; editing by Philip Pullella and John Stonestreet
+Reporting by Steve Scherer; Editing by Philip Pullella and Catherine Evans